Correlations and electronic order in a two-orbital honeycomb lattice model for twisted bilayer graphene: Spin-orbital exchange model at quarter filling

 Making use of these operators and carefully examining all superexchange processes to obtain the correct coefficients, we find that the nearest neighbor spin-orbital superexchange Hamiltonian $\mathcal{H}$ is given by \begin{widetext}

 \end{widetext}

 Here the sum is over honeycomb nearest neighbor sites $\langle ij\rangle$.
 In its most general form given by \eqref{eq:HijNN} the Hamiltonian describes a rather complicated coupling between spin and orbital variables, parametrized by the two hopping integrals $t_{\sigma,\pi}$ and the interaction terms $U,J$.
 This Hamiltonian can be compared to similar spin-orbital Hamiltonians obtained in the context of correlated multi-orbital models for transition-metal oxides \cite{feiner1997,oles2000}.

 In the present case, while \eqref{eq:HijNN} includes nearest neighbor couplings only, the superexchange Hamiltonian can be systematically extended to include farther neighbor spin-orbital superexchange couplings.
+This will generate superexchange terms of a similar type as in Eq. \eqref{eq:HijNN}, but for bonds $(ij)$ corresponding to second- and farther nearest neighbor sites.
+Using the machinery developed in our work it is in principle straightforward to obtain these additional terms by including hopping processes such as Eqs. \eqref{eq:T-2} and \eqref{eq:T-5} in $H_K$ of \eqref{eq:superexchange}, but is expected to introduce frustration.
+A detailed study of the resulting phase diagram is beyond the scope of this work.

 A natural first step to study \eqref{eq:HijNN} is to consider a mean-field theory and replace the spin and orbital operators by classical variables.
 This is the approach we take there.